 As one of the top estates of Bordeaux, Cheval Blanc connotes the heights of luxury in the world of fine wine.
-While that hasn't changed over the past decades, the landscape of wine has!
+While that hasn't changed over the decades, the landscape of wine has!
 Thanks to pioneers who spread the vine to new lands like Argentina, we have new wines like the Cheval des Andes, literally named the "Cheval Blanc of the Andes."
-Savvy connoisseurs have been quick to recognize the world-class quality you find here for the price!
+Savvy connoisseurs have been quick to recognize the world-class quality you find here for the price.
+In fact, the 2022 Cheval des Andes earned a 99-point review from Antonio Galloni's Vinous Media... at just under $100, it's a no-brainer for fans of bold luxury reds!

-This potential for exploring new styles is what drew the head of Chateau Cheval Blanc, Pierre Lurton, to the foot of the Andes Mountains of Argentina.
+It was that potential for exploring new, bold styles that drew the head of Chateau Cheval Blanc, Pierre Lurton, to the foot of the Andes Mountains of Argentina.
 The thread of connection to Bordeaux was clear: the Malbec that had faded into the background in French vineyards had found a thriving existence along with the immigrants who had brought it.
-Working with the already-established Terrazes de los Andes winery, Pierre's team found harmony in the dueling characters of Cabernet Sauvignon's sleek, energetic flow and Malbec's generous core density, along with a dash of spicy-floral Petit Verdot from Cheval Blanc's own vineyards.
+Working with the already-established Terrazes de los Andes winery, Pierre's team found harmony in the dueling characters of Cabernet Sauvignon's sleek, energetic flow and Malbec's generous core density, along with a dash of spicy-floral Petit Verdot from Cheval Blanc's own vine clippings.

 VINOUS 99 POINTS - "The 2022 Cheval des Andes is a significant upgrade to Mendoza’s historic regional blends, combining grapes from Las Compuertas (Luján de Cuyo) and Paraje Altamira (Uco Valley).
 The 2022 vintage allowed for a slower ripening of Cabernet Sauvignon, which take prominence in this blend alongside 30% Malbec and 5% Petit Verdot.
 Aging was carried out in 40% 225-liter Bordeaux barrels, 35% 400-liter barrels and 25% 2,500-liter foudres, with 50% new oak.
 A bouquet of bright fruit—raspberry, blueberry and delicate cassis—and complementary bay leaf and mint tones give way to a touch of ash and mild bell pepper.
 Boasting serious concentration, fine tannins and a slight creaminess, the 2022 has a structure that is firm but never tight, maintaining weight without losing balance.
 The finish is long, energetic and full of flavor.
 This is an exceptionally beautiful wine." - Joaquin Hidalgo